-As noted within the Reliability section of this report, our testing data consisted of an audit of medical records acquired by HealthCore, Inc., which maintains the HealthCore Integrated Research Database (HIRD).
-This longitudinal database contains medical and pharmacy claims and enrollment information for members from 14 geographically diverse Blue Cross Blue Shield Health Plans, with members living in all 50 States.
-In total, the HIRD includes approximately 59 million individuals between January 2006 and June 2014.
+As noted within the Reliability section of this report, our testing data were obtained through an online survey conducted by HealthCore, Inc., which maintains the HealthCore Integrated Research Database (HIRD).
+This longitudinal database contains medical and pharmacy claims and enrollment information for members from 14 geographically diverse Blue Cross Blue Shield Health Plans with members living in all 50 States.
+In total, the HIRD includes approximately 59 million individuals who were enrolled between January 2006 and June 2014.

 More than 12 million members were enrolled at some point during the 2013 measurement year that was used for this study, among which 2.3 million were aged 2-18 years.
 The sample began with 1,048,559 children aged 2-18 years with a routine outpatient encounter in 2013.
-This group was subsequently narrowed as described in the Reliability section of this report.
+As described in the Reliability section of this report, this group was subsequently narrowed to